dmatking/ShellToys/README.md

 # ShellToys
 Interesting or ridiculously over-engineered command-line scripts.

 I wrote these in the script language versions below.
+Functionality may be a little different in each scripting language.

 * PowerShell: 7.4.0 Core
 * Bash: GNU bash, version 5.0.17(1)-release (x86_64-pc-linux-gnu)